sissamatteo29/MarionetteReplicationPackage/README.md

 ### Experiment Results

 After running a comprehensive 8-hour A/B/n test with **16 different system configurations** across all three microservices (Image Store, Image Processor, and UI Service), the following results were obtained.
 Each configuration was tested for 30 minutes with 3 concurrent users.
+The default setup of this replication package performs exactly the same test, with the same duration and system configuration.

 ### Behavioral Variants Tested